Trauma and Alcohol Addiction

-Controlling for differences in gender, one study found that 24 percent of males in treatment reported experiencing physical abuse in childhood compared to 33 percent of females.
-But one study showed a sharper divide between genders when it came to reports of sexual abuse in childhood; 12 percent of males reported sexual abuse compared to 49 percent of females.
-Regarding co-occurrence of abuse, 5 percent of males reported sexual and physical abuse compared to 23 percent of females.
+Controlling for differences in gender, the study found that 24% of males in treatment reported experiencing physical abuse in childhood compared to 33% of females.
+It showed a sharper divide between genders when it came to reports of sexual abuse in childhood; 12%of males reported sexual abuse compared to 49% of females.
+Regarding co-occurrence of both types of abuse, 5% of males reported both sexual and physical abuse compared to 23% of females.

 From a treatment standpoint, the prevalence of child abuse among males and females in recovery for an alcohol use disorder requires targeted services to address these traumas.

 One of the most traumatic experiences a person can endure in adulthood, as well as in childhood, is a sexual assault.
 Due to the devastating impact of a sexual assault, such as rape, some studies have focused on the impact of such an experience on the victim’s mental health.
 Some of this research may be heavily skewed to reflect the female experience of sexual assault, but males are also victims and may be especially vulnerable because they may underreport this crime.

 The foregoing discussion demonstrates that trauma can lead a person to abuse alcohol or increase the risk of a mental health disorder, which in turn leads to alcohol abuse.
 According to the National Violence Against Women Prevention Research Center, females who have been raped are especially vulnerable to experiencing mental health disorders and/or substance abuse.
 Consider the following statistics:

 - A survey revealed that 31% of females who had been raped developed PTSD at some point in their lifetime.

 - In the general population, 10% of females had experienced an episode of major depression compared to 30% of females who had suffered a rape.